The days of sleeping in until 8am on a weekend and having a day with nowhere to go, are a distant memory for most mums.

 - Not working at all because childcare affordability issues make it not worth the time and effort to earn the measly amount left after the deductions are made.

-- The changes to our body – weight gain, stretch marks, saggy boobs.
+- The changes to our body – weight gain, stretch marks (click here for our DIY cream recipe), saggy boobs.
 Need I go on?

 - Giving up our sleep.
 Some mums can’t remember the last time they slept for 8 hours straight.